GalvinGao/mcp-simplelocalize/README.md

 > Stop creating automated PRs that promotes your service on this README.
 You will be blocked and your PR will NOT get merged.
 > Well I just realized automated scripts won't see this anyways...
+> PRs related to the actual codes are still appreciated!

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.